Pakistan Snakes Group Formed To Create Awareness About Locally Found Reptiles, Amphibians - UrduPoint

 The objective of forming of Pakistan Snakes is to save our wildlife and also to educate people who wanted to help trapped wild species.

-"A number of people wanted to extend support in conservation of wild species found in our country, but due to lack of knowledge could not go ahead with their plan," comments Fahid Malik, head of Mission Awareness Foundation.
+"A number of people wanted to extend support in conservation of wild species found in our country, but due to lack of knowledge could not go ahead with their plan," said Fahad Malik, head of Mission Awareness Foundation.

-Talking to APP, Fahad said he had already formed a group of conservationists in the whole of the country under the platform of MAF.
+Talking to APP, Fahad said he has already formed a group of conservationists in the whole of the country under the platform of MAF.

-The Pakistan Snake Group, Fahad added, is formed for reaching out to majority of people as even the illiterate can understand the objective of the group by listening or reading title of the group.
+The Pakistan Snake Group is formed for reaching out to majority of people as even the illiterate can understand the objective of the group by listening or reading title of the group, he said.

 He informed APP that within a couple of days of forming of the group, he received very encouraging response as about 12 to 1300 people approached him and joined the initiative.

-He expressed the hope that his effort would bear fruit and help in saving snakes from killing because of fear of being poisonous.
+He expressed the hope that his effort will bear fruit and help in saving snakes from killing because of fear of being poisonous.

-Fahad said a number of snakes found in Pakistan were not poisonous and were killed by people for safety purpose.
+Fahad said a number of snakes found in Pakistan are not poisonous and are killed by people for safety purpose.

 We wanted to inform people that instead of killing the reptile, inform Pakistan Snake group on social media and our team member will reach the site for rescue.